 - Bring a pen or pencil and a basic (not scientific) calculator.

-- Alvaro and Shawn talk about their ordeal of being college burn victims nationally at many colleges across the country.
+- Alvaro and Shawn talk about their experience of being college burn victims nation-wide at many colleges across the country.
 They are advocates for fire safety and prevention so that no other students will have to endure the pain that they suffered.

 Saturday, August 25, 2018

 10 AM – 10:30 AM: Academic Services Overview (Baldwin Gym)